CircuitSetup/Remote/FUTABA.md

 #### The way out

-Final step is to take apart the transmission module, and only insert the lid into the slot.
+The final step is to take apart the transmission module, and only insert the lid into the slot.

 ![wires](img/wires3.jpg)